Adamm00/IPSet_ASUS/README.md

 Country blocking downloads the selected IPdeny lists concurrently over verified HTTPS and accepts only complete public IPv4 CIDRs.
 A URL-bound validated cache is used with a warning when a selected list is temporarily unavailable.
 If no matching cache exists, the complete previous country selection is retained.
 Applying a new country selection replaces the previous selection rather than appending to it.

 Domain rules are stored as logical policy and materialised in dedicated dynamic IP sets.
+They filter resolved IPv4 addresses, not website names, so other services sharing those addresses may also be affected.
 Skynet resolves them every six hours, while dnsmasq adds newly observed answers between refreshes.
 A successful refresh replaces the complete answer set so addresses no longer returned by DNS are removed.
 Validated answers may be retained for up to 24 hours during a resolver failure; after that they expire instead of remaining trusted indefinitely.
 New domain rules still require a successful initial resolution, and removals use the stored rule rather than resolving the domain again.

 Domain health is reported as `current`, `cached`, `empty`, `expired`, or `failed`.
 One completed empty lookup retains a recent validated answer; two consecutive empty lookups remove it.
 Resolver failures retain validated answers within the 24-hour safety window, then report `expired`.
 Removing a domain does not remove addresses still owned by another rule.